 Data Protection Statement

 We are delighted that you are interested in our company.
-Data protection is a top priority for the management of KGS Software GmbH & Co.
-KG.
-The use of internet pages of KGS Software GmbH & Co.
-KG is possible without any provision of personal data.
+Data protection is a top priority for the management of KGS Software GmbH.
+The use of internet pages of KGS Software GmbH is possible without any provision of personal data.
 However, if a data subject wants to use particular services of our company via our website, processing of personal data may become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

 In this data protection statement we use the following terms amongst others:

 Personal data means any information relating to an identified or identifiable natural person (hereinafter referred to as the“data subject”).
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by a reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors that relate to the physical, physiological, genetic, mental, economic, cultural or social identity of this natural person.

 A data subject is any identified or identifiable natural person whose personal data is processed by the controller responsible for the processing.